Prep takes down Papio to advance in the Metro Holiday Tournament

-Papio dropped their semifinal match up in the Metro Conference Holiday Tournament to Creighton Prep, 61-55.
+Papillion-La Vista dropped its semifinal matchup in the Metro Conference Holiday Tournament to Creighton Prep 61-55.

 Papio struggled out of the gate to get going, as Prep went up 13-7 to open the game.
 After a timeout, the Monarchs settled down and went on a 6-0 run to quickly tie up the game.